rlane/Oort-legacy/README.md

 - energy() - return the ship's current energy level.

 - team() - returns the name of this ship's team.

+- class() - returns the name of this ship's class.

 - thrust(angle, force) - start thrusting in the given direction.